 Places of Interest: France offers many places of interest including, Mont Blanc where you can do a self-guided hike, Paris, Strasbourg, Mayenne, Grenoble,https://monkeysandmountains.com/product/tour-du-mont-blanc-self-guided-tour/ Lyon, Poitou Charentes, and Nice.
 There is much more to be discovered off the beaten path.

 Accommodation: Accommodation is easy to find and the standards are quite good.

 What Is There To Do In France: There is plenty to do for everyone including viewing some of the best art in the world, indulging in exquisite cuisine and wines as well as champagne.
 There is excellent cycling, hiking and mountaineering to be found in many regions.
 France is home to some of the most beautiful vineyards in the world and the beaches are well-known throughout the world.

 Getting Around: Public Transport is widely available and reliable.
 The train and bus systems in France are safe and easy to use.

 Safety: France is a safe country to travel to.
-You can easily travel from place to place on your own or with company.
-Of course in any place in the world you should always be vigilant of petty crime and ensure that you keep personal items safe.
+You can easily travel from place to place on your own.
+Of course, in any place, you should always be vigilant of petty crime and ensure that you keep personal items safe.